aws-samples/sagemaker-crop-yield-counterfactuals/README.md

 ## Costs

 You are responsible for the cost of the AWS services used while running this solution.
-* Geospatial processing using Amazon SageMaker Processing and SageMaker Geospatial Services jobs is `~$1`.
+* Geospatial processing using Amazon SageMaker Processing and SageMaker Geospatial Services is `~$1`.
 * Hosting the model using an Amazon SageMaker Endpoint on an ml.m5.2xlarge instance is `$0.461` per hour.
 * Using Amazon SageMaker Studio Notebooks with an ml.m5.large instance is `$0.115` per hour or `$0.7364` per hour with an ml.g4dn.xlarge instance.